 Based on the Buick Roadmaster, it was offered only as a convertible.
 They were the cars of the rich and famous; Milton Berle, Alfred Hitchcock, Bob Hope and Jackie Gleason were some of the better-known celebrities that drove them.
-Much of the body and engine work was done by hand thus accounting for the $5,000 price tag.
+Much of the body and engine work was done by hand, accounting for the $5,000 price tag.
 The Skylark's exclusive nature was such that Buick engraved the original owner's name in silver on the tripartite medallion in the horn button.
-Although the Skylark was nearly twice the price of a regular Buick convertible its sales totaled 1,690 units and at $5,000 a copy, was by far the most expensive Buick.
+At $5,000 a copy the Skylark was nearly twice the price of a regular Buick convertible.
+Only 1,690 cars were produced.